How do I transfer my Tiger Technologies domain name to another domain name registrar?

 Very few of our customers transfer their domain names elsewhere.
 But if you do ever decide to do that, we want to make sure that the process goes as smoothly as possible.

 This page only explains how to transfer your domain name to another company ("registrar").
-It does not explain how to transfer Web hosting service.
-If you have Web hosting service with us, see our Web hosting transfer page before going any further.
-(And remember that we provide free renewal for most Web hosting domain names, so there's usually no reason to transfer it elsewhere.)
+It does not explain how to transfer hosting service.
+If you have hosting service with us, see our hosting transfer page before going any further.
+(And remember that we provide free renewal for most domain names if you have hosting service with us, so there's usually no reason to transfer it elsewhere.)

 Be sure to start the transfer at least a week before the domain name expires to avoid problems.